ganeshsar/TalonInteractionZones/README.md

 ### Note:
 * (Advanced users) all generated files are placed in ...user/GanzInteractionZones/ feel free to manually export pngs directly to this folder as well as manually adjust the generated configuration files.
+* See settings.py to further customize the way that interaction zones work (zone opacity, toggle switch location, etc.)

+# Acknowledgements:
+* End-user Experience Design, Brinzerdecalli: inspired by the needs and ideas of Brinzerdecalli.
+* Base Project, FireChickenProductivity: this project is a rewrite of an interaction zones project started here (https://github.com/FireChickenProductivity).